 That might be true, but what happens if I:

 - Don’t like dancing?

 - Or hate reading?

-- Or God forbid, i have a beef with Chase Jarvis, can’t just stand the guy at all?
+- Or, God forbid, have a beef with Chase Jarvis?

 What happens to the conversions then?
 They will decrease simply because of what else is going on in the page.

-You can test the placement, the copy, the color, the size and whatever else you can come up with.
-(Provided you have the traffic to run tests).
+For your call to action, you can test the placement, copy, color, size, and whatever else you can come up with (provided you have the traffic to run tests).